rigoudyg/climaf/doc/scripts/hovm.rst

 The various cases are:

-- Time [y-axis or x-axis] vs. Lon [x-axis or y-axis] : if exists, mean or section at a given point on Lat, and section at a given point on height, or
+- Time vs. Lon (or reverse) : if exists, mean or section at a given point on Lat, and section at a given point on height, or
-- Time [y-axis or x-axis] vs. Lat [x-axis or y-axis] : if exists, mean or section at a given point on Lon, and section at a given point on height, or
+- Time vs. Lat (or reverse) : if exists, mean or section at a given point on Lon, and section at a given point on height, or
-- Time [y-axis or x-axis] vs. Height [x-axis or y-axis] : if exists, mean or section at a given point on Lat/Lon.
+- Time vs. Height (or reverse) : if exists, mean or section at a given point on Lat/Lon.

-Remark: If data grid is curvilinear, you have to do a projection on a rectilinear grid before using ``hovm``, otherwise the mean on Lat or Lon axis will be rough.
+Remark: If data grid is curvilinear, you have to do a projection on a rectilinear grid before using ``hovm``, otherwise the mean on Lat or Lon axis will be rough/wrong.

 **References** : https://www.ncl.ucar.edu/Applications/time_lon.shtml